Primary Neurons RNA Silencing Guide

 Purpose: Control for off-target effects, immune activation, and ASO-related toxicity

-Use AUM non-targeting control ASO at same concentration (10 μM) and timing as experimental ASO.
+Use AUM non-targeting control ASO at same concentration (standard 10 μM, typical effective range: 5-20 μM depending on target and cell type) and timing as experimental ASO.
 Should show no knockdown of target gene, normal viability, and normal electrophysiology.

 Positive Control ASO (Housekeeping Gene)